-- Whilst your oil is getting hot, beat/whisk in your 6 eggs into your cornflour in a mixing bowl.
+- Whilst your oil is heating, beat/whisk in your 6 eggs into your cornflour in a big mixing bowl.

 - Once thoroughly combined, gradually add your milk a little at a time.
 Mix together - I use a non-electric whisk for this but you could use a electric hand mixer if you like.

-- Pour your yorkshire pudding mixture into a jug so it's easier to pour into each hole.
+- Pour your Yorkshire pudding batter into a jug so it's easier to pour into each hole.

 - Next you need to be quick!
-Remove your muffin tray from the oven and immediately fill each hole with your mixture, about 3/4 full.
+Remove your muffin tray from the oven and immediately fill each hole with your mixture until just under 3/4 full.
 They should sizzle a little.
 Be very quick here and get them back in the oven asap!

-- So place back in the oven and cook, still on 220C for around 15-20 minutes until golden and risen.
+- Place back in the oven and cook, still on 220C for around 15-20 minutes until golden and risen.
 (NEVER open the oven door during their bake, this will ruin them!)

 - Remove from your oven once cooked and serve up with a delicious roast dinner (lots of gravy!).

-Amount Per Serving: Calories: 84 Total Fat: 7g Saturated Fat: 1g Trans Fat: 0g Unsaturated Fat: 5g Cholesterol: 95mg Sodium: 49mg Carbohydrates: 1g Fiber: 0g Sugar: 0g Protein: 4g
+Amount Per Serving: Calories: 82 Total Fat: 7g Saturated Fat: 1g Trans Fat: 0g Unsaturated Fat: 5g Cholesterol: 95mg Sodium: 48mg Carbohydrates: 1g Net Carbohydrates: 0g Fiber: 0g Sugar: 1g Sugar Alcohols: 0g Protein: 4g

 Thanks so much for checking out my gluten free Yorkshire pudding recipe!
 It really is such a simple recipe, but you really won’t believe how light and airy these Yorkshire puds get.
 Needless to say, roast dinners will never be the same again!